-A common question is whether a bankruptcy clears a judgement.
-Personal judgments are the result of a legal action against a person seeking compensation for a debt or other obligation.
+Personal judgments are the result of legal action against a person seeking compensation for a debt or other obligation.
 A judgment can create financial hardship for an individual.
-The person holding the judgment can try to enforce the judgment by seizing property to satisfy the judgment or requesting a wage garnishment order.
+Therefore, the person holding the judgment can try to enforce it by seizing property to satisfy the judgment or requesting a wage garnishment order.

-Many people who have personal judgments against them seek relief by filing bankruptcy under Chapter 7 or Chapter 13 of the Bankruptcy Code.
-Let’s take a closer look at how judgments work and how a bankruptcy case can help you get rid of judgments.
+Many people who have personal judgments against them bankruptcy clears judgements.
+For instance, by filing bankruptcy under Chapter 7 or Chapter 13 of the Bankruptcy Code.
+Let’s take a closer look at how judgments work and how bankruptcy clear judgments.

 How Do Judgments Work?

 Filing a Complaint

 In most states, a party must file a complaint with the court seeking relief for a disputed matter.
 For instance, if you owe money on a credit card account or a medical account, the creditor files a complaint asking the court to enforce the debt.
 You are served with a copy of the complaint.